ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-There are different types of surgery for bladder cancer, and the most beneficial option usually depends on the stage and grade of the disease.
+There are different types of surgery for bladder cancer.
+The most beneficial option usually depends on the stage and grade of the disease.
 Surgical options to treat bladder cancer include:

 Transurethral bladder tumor resection (TURBT).
 This procedure is used for diagnosis and staging, as well as treatment.
 During TURBT, a surgeon inserts a cystoscope through the urethra into the bladder.
 The surgeon then removes the tumor using a tool with a small wire loop, a laser, or fulguration (high-energy electricity).
-The patient is given medication to block the awareness of pain, known as an anesthetic, before the procedure begins.
+The patient is given an anesthetic, medication to block the awareness of pain, before the procedure begins.

 For people with non-muscle-invasive bladder cancer, TURBT may be able to eliminate the cancer.
-However, the doctor may recommend additional treatments to prevent cancer recurrence, such as intravesical chemotherapy or immunotherapy (see below).
+However, the doctor may recommend additional treatments to lower the risk of the cancer returning, such as intravesical chemotherapy or immunotherapy (see below).
 For people with muscle-invasive bladder cancer, additional treatments involving surgery to remove the bladder or, less commonly, radiation therapy are usually recommended.

 Urinary diversion.
 If the bladder is removed, the doctor will create a new way to pass urine out of the body.
 One way to do this is to use a section of the small intestine or colon to divert urine to a stoma or ostomy (an opening) on the outside of the body.
 The patient then must wear a bag attached to the stoma to collect and drain urine.

 Increasingly, surgeons can use part of the small or large intestine to make a urinary reservoir, which is a storage pouch that sits inside the body.
-With these procedures, the patient does not need a urinary bag and can have a better quality of life.
+With these procedures, the patient does not need a urinary bag.
 For some patients, the surgeon is able to connect the pouch to the urethra, creating what is called a neobladder, so the patient can pass urine out of the body normally.
 However, the patient may need to insert a thin tube called a catheter if urine does not empty through the neobladder.
 Also, patients with a neobladder will no longer have the urge to urinate and will need to learn to urinate on a consistent schedule.

-For other patients, the pouch is connected to the skin on the abdomen or umbilicus through a small stoma, which creates a type of continent urinary reservoir.
-This means urine will stay in the reservoir until the patient drains the pouch and no urinary pad is needed.
-The pouch is drained by inserting a catheter through the small stoma and then removing the catheter.
+For other patients, an internal (inside the abdomen) pouch made of small intestine is created and connected to the skin on the abdomen or umbilicus (belly button) through a small stoma.
+With this approach, patients do not need to wear a bag.
+Patients drain the internal pouch multiple times a day by inserting a catheter through the small stoma and immediately removing the catheter.

 Living without a bladder can affect a patient’s quality of life.
-Finding ways to keep all, or part, of the bladder is an important treatment goal, as long as the patient’s prognosis isn’t affected.
+Finding ways to keep all or part of the bladder is an important treatment goal.
 For some patients with muscle-invasive bladder cancer, certain treatment plans involving chemotherapy and radiation therapy (see below) may be used as an alternative to removing the bladder.

 The side effects of bladder cancer surgery depend on the procedure.
+Research has shown that having a surgeon with bladder cancer expertise can improve the outcome of patients with bladder cancer.
 Patients should talk with their doctor in detail to understand exactly what side effects may occur, including urinary and sexual side effects, and how they can be managed.
 In general, side effects may include:

 Mild bleeding and discomfort after surgery.